Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Inapproximability Results

 On the other hand, when the input vertex cover instance is a NO instance, then the maximum revenue is

 Therefore, the inapproximability ratio is at least

 where $\eps' = O(\eps)$.
-Therefore, for any constant $\eps > 0$, the problem of fining optimal linear pricing has a constant inapproximability ratio of $1 + \frac{4\gamma}{3d+ 2-4\gamma} - \eps$, where $\gamma$ and $d$ are universe constants provided by \cref{thm:vertex_cover}.
-As a corollary, finding the linear pricing is \APX-hard. \end{proof}
+Therefore, for any constant $\eps > 0$, the problem of finding optimal prices has a constant inapproximability ratio of $1 + \frac{4\gamma}{3d+ 2-4\gamma} - \eps$, where $\gamma$ and $d$ are universe constants provided by \cref{thm:vertex_cover}.
+As a corollary, finding the prices is \APX-hard. \end{proof}